nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 ****************************************

 Once you understand the way edX courses are structured, you can start organizing your content and entering it into Studio.
-As you build your outline and enter your content into your course, you'll also schedule when different parts of the course will be released.

 WORKFLOW DIAGRAM